knenovsky/covid19regional/README.md

 # covid19regional
-Organize Code used for COVID 19 analyses
+Organize Code used for COVID 19 analyses focusing on Saxony and Leipzig.